lblanc18/University-of-Waterloo-LaTex-thesis-template/README.md

 # University of Waterloo LaTex thesis template
-UW thesis template with my updates to reference front matter in the toc and include a List of Abbreviations
+UW thesis template from overleaf, updated to reference front matter in the toc and include a List of Abbreviations

 TOC ENTRIES
 -----------